crystallabs/virtualtime/README.md

 Please note that these are individual VirtualDate rules.
-Complete Items (described below) can have multiple VirtualDates set as their due, omit, and check dates so virtually any desired rules can be expressed.
+Complete Items (described below) can have multiple VirtualDates set as their due, omit, and check dates so many desired rules can be expressed.

 ## VirtualDate from String